shierc/oTree/download.md

 - When the app window launches, click the buttons to create a new deploy and  choose a location to store your project files.
 - Click the "run server" button
 - Note: the oTree launcher is not installed as an app in your Windows start menu or Mac Applications.
 To reopen the launcher, simply double click oTree.bat again.

+### Plain install

+* From your command line, run the command `pip` to check if Pip is installed.
+If not, you can download it [here](https://pip.pypa.io/en/latest/installing.html).
+* Download [oTree](https://github.com/oTree-org/oTree/archive/master.zip) and unzip it to a convenient location (such as your "Documents" folder).
+(Or, use Git to clone [this repo](https://github.com/oTree-org/otree))
+* In your command line, go to the root directory where `requirements_base.txt` is, and run these commands (you may need administrator permissions):

+    ```
+    pip install -r requirements_base.txt
+    ./otree resetdb
+    ./otree runserver
+    ```